1861 August 20th

 Go to August 20 1861

 Missouri.
-Skirmish at Fish Lake.
+Skirmish at Fish Lake, involving the Union 1st Illinois Cavalry.

 Union Organisation